Former league player coaching rugby in US

 However, Lance is opening multiple doors as he ventures out of playing rugby league and into coaching rugby union in the USA.

-When he and his family moved to Michigan eighteen months ago, he knew he wanted to be involved with rugby in some way but didn’t know much about the USA rugby-landscape.
+When he and his family moved to Michigan eighteen months ago, he knew he wanted to be involved with rugby in some way but didn’t know much about the USA rugby landscape.

 He did some research and approached the coach for the Grand Valley State University rugby team and asked if he could "pop in" to a training session.

-These ‘pop-ins’ became more frequent and he has now taken up the role of assistant coach.
+These "pop-ins" became more frequent and he has now taken up the role of assistant coach.

-Lance believes the sport is becoming popular due to the exposure of USA team, the Eagles, at the 2015 World Cup and the coverage of the sevens team at the Olympics.
+Lance believes the sport is becoming popular due to the exposure of the USA team, the Eagles, at the 2015 World Cup and the coverage of the sevens team at the Olympics.

 After retiring from his dream job at 33, Lance says it was initially difficult to watch and not be on the field as part of the team.
 He had to reinvent himself.

-Over the past few years “there have been challenging days and weeks” but with great family support and good decision making “life is pretty good, life is on the up”.
+Over the past few years, "there have been challenging days and weeks," but with great family support and good decision-making, "life is pretty good; life is on the up."

 "I made the decision that was best for me and my family.
 I'm trying to look forward to the next chapter of my life and I consider myself one of the lucky ones."

-He is also enjoying some of America’s great traditions like Sunday and Monday night NFL and has made it to watch a few NBA games.
+He is also enjoying some of America’s great traditions, like Sunday and Monday night NFL, and has made it to watch a few NBA games.
+In addition to the coaching role, other doors are opening for Lance with a career in real estate.

-Lance’s playing career included 300 top-level games including 185 games wearing the Warrior’s jersey and 28 tests for the Kiwis.
+Lance’s playing career included 300 top-level games, including 185 games wearing the Warriors' jersey and 28 tests for the Kiwis.
 His career as a professional league player began in 2002.

 Top